 TRACKING TWO KEY CAREER OUTCOMES: SALARY INCREASES & CAREER PROGRESS

-Finishing in the FT’s top ten this year were the online MBA offerings from No. 6 Babson College, No. 7 University of Florida’s Hough School of Business, No. 9 Arizona State University’s W. P. Carey School of Business, and No. 10 George Washington University.
+Finishing in the FT’s top ten this year were the online MBA offerings from No. 6 Babson College, No. 7 University of Florida’s Hough School of Business, No. 8 Australian Graduate School of Management, No. 9 Arizona State University’s W. P. Carey School of Business, and No. 10 George Washington University.

 In Poets&Quants recent debut online MBA ranking, which only listed U.S. options, unranked Carnegie Mellon was first, followed by Indiana Kelley in second place, with the Florida’s Hough Graduate School of Business at No. 3, the Dallas’ Jindal School of Management at No. 4, and the University of North Dakota at No. 5.
 Unlike the Financial Times, the P&Q ranking puts much more significant emphasis on a program’s admission standards and the quality of students it ultimately attracts.

 While the small size of the FT ranking may give it limited value to would-be applicants to online programs, there are some aspects of the ranking that stand out.
 Among other things, the FT tracks two key career outcome measures—the increase in a graduate’s base salary three years after graduation as well as their satisfaction with the progress they have made in their careers since getting the MBA.

 TOP ONLINE MBA FOR SALARY BOOST?
 NEBRASKA AT LINCOLN